 \section{Introduction}

-A time-space traffic (TS) diagram, in which the x-axis indicates time, the y-axis denotes space, and a diverse array of colors represents different traffic states, is an important traffic analysis and visualization tool.
-From a TS diagram, we can identify traffic bottlenecks \citep{Chen2004b,Ban2008}, understand traffic characteristics \citep{Wan2020,He2015}, predict travel time \citep{Dai2017,Zhang2017c}, and even estimate traffic emissions \citep{He2020}.
-Almost all traffic data centers and display platforms, such as California's Performance Measurement System (PeMS) in the United States, employ TS diagrams to illustrate traffic dynamics.
+\IEEEPARstart{A}{} time-space (TS) traffic diagram, in which the x-axis indicates time, the y-axis denotes space, and a diverse array of colors represents different traffic states, is an important traffic analysis and visualization tool \cite{Zheng2010,Zheng2011b,Lu2017,Grumert2018,Wang2022}.
+From a TS diagram, we can identify traffic bottlenecks \cite{Chen2004b,Ban2008}, understand traffic characteristics \cite{Wan2020,He2015}, predict travel time \cite{Dai2017,Zhang2017c}, and even estimate traffic emissions \cite{He2020}.
+Almost all traffic data centers and display platforms, such as California's Performance Measurement System (PeMS) in the United States, employ TS diagrams to visualize traffic dynamics.

+A typical method of constructing a TS diagram is to virtually partition a TS plane into homogeneous cells and then fill the cells with colors that are determined based on the traffic states of the cells.
+For a TS diagram, the average traffic speed in a TS cell is commonly used to represent the traffic state in practice.
+The main reasons of using speed instead of density and flow are as follows: (i) Speed could be directly measured by stationary detectors \cite{Treiber2002} or floating cars \cite{He2017}; (ii) Speed is more straightforward for both engineers and travelers; (iii) One could easily estimate the travel time of an individual vehicle from the TS diagram of traffic speed \cite{Zhang2017c,He2019}.

-Usually, a TS diagram is constructed by virtually partitioning a time-space plane into homogeneous cells and by filling the cells with colors that indicate traffic states (commonly represented by using traffic speed) in a TS diagram \citep{He2019}.
-The key step in constructing a TS diagram is to measure the speed that corresponds to each TS cell.
-Ideally, traffic speed can be accurately calculated by using 100\% high-fidelity vehicle trajectories that pass through TS cells.
-Therefore, we could construct a high-resolution TS diagram with small cells to exhibit detailed traffic and to analyze traffic characteristics, such as stop-and-go waves and the fundamental diagram.
-Unfortunately, existing information technology does not support the wide collection of such 100\% high-fidelity, vehicle trajectory data in practice, and we can only collect sampled traffic data for daily applications.
+The key step of constructing a TS diagram is to measure the speed that corresponds to each TS cell.
+Ideally, traffic speed can be accurately calculated by using 100\% high-fidelity vehicle trajectories that pass through TS cells, and a high-resolution TS diagram with small cells can be constructed to exhibit detailed traffic and analyze traffic characteristics such as stop-and-go waves and wave directions (Figure~\ref{fig:ResolutionComparison}).
+Unfortunately, existing information technology does not support the wide collection of such 100\% high-fidelity vehicle trajectory data in practice, and only sampled traffic data could be collected for daily applications.